 The Trustee has in place a Remuneration Policy.
 The Remuneration Committee is required to regularly review, and make recommendations to the Trustee on the operation and effectiveness of the Trustee's Remuneration Policy.

 Who is on the Remuneration Committee?

-Directors Alternate Directors Investment Advisors
+Directors Alternate directors Advisors

 Sean Tolpinrud (Chairman)

-Nell Hutton (Chairman)
+Sophie Dodson

-Sophie Dodson Sally Campbell Jim Vais
+Brian Jones Sally Campbell Jim Vais

-Brian Jones Melissa Muratore

-Angela Manning
+Angela Manning Melissa Muratore

 Conor Smyth

 Paul Sundberg